ImLJS/web/README.md

    - Deploy automatically on every push to main

 3. **Environment Variables on Vercel**
-   Make sure to set all required environment variables in your Vercel project settings.
+   Add all the environment variables from your `.env.local` to your Vercel project settings.

 For other platforms, follow the [Next.js deployment documentation](https://nextjs.org/docs/deployment).